CristeaIulian/form-validate/README.md

 # form-validate
-An Javascript Angular module for validation forms
+An Angular module for validation forms